andreafioraldi/qasan/README.md

 `./qasan --verbose ./program args...`

+Note that QASAN will not output meaningful stacktraces or error reports.

+The reported errors show informaton about the QEMU host and so they are not useful for debugging, I suggest to use Valgrind instead.

+As the main use case is fuzzing and the advantage over other binary-level memory checkers is the speed, they are not really needed.

 ### Fuzzing

 To fuzz am x86_64 binary with QASAN and AFL++ use a command similar to the following: